JackWangCUMT/PainLang/README.md

-# PainLang
+# PainLang (v0.8)
-PainLan is a dynamic scripting language written in .NET
+Welcome to the home page of PainLan, a dynamic scripting language written in .NET

 Main features:
  + .NET interoperability: